Servite College

 Servite College is an independent Roman Catholic co-educational secondary day school, located in the Perth suburb of Tuart Hill, Western Australia.
 The school is operated by the Servite Order.
+The principal of the college is Michael Chiera.

 History

 Servite College was founded by members of the Servite Order, who arrived in Perth in late 1951.
 In 1958 the Servite Friars established St. Philip’s Regional High School for Boys in Tuart Hill.
 It was named after St. Philip Benizi, an early leader of the Servite Order, and one of the College's patron saints.
 The school opened with 95 students in two classrooms, educating boys in years 5 and 6.
 In 1968 the name was changed to Servite College, and in 1973 the College became the first co-educational Catholic secondary school in Western Australia, accepting female students from neighbouring St Kieran, now a Catholic primary school.

 For the school's first two years, all teachers were priests or brothers.
 In 1960 the first lay teacher was employed; the first lay principal was Jack Shanahan, in 1976.

-In August 2025, Ian Elder was announced as acting principal until the end of 2025, after the previous principal's resignation.